mailway-app/docs/docs/self-host/components.md

 For logging and debugging purposes, the email's metadata (to, from, time, etc) will be recorded into a database, namely the [maildb] service.

-The service exposes a public API (protected by JWT tokens) that allow the dashboard to query the logs.
+The service exposes a public API via the frontline (protected by JWT tokens) that allow the dashboard to query the logs.

 Sources on GitHub: [maildb].